 The foreclosure crisis that followed the subprime crisis has had significant negative consequences for minority homeowners.
 This column reviews recent evidence in the racial and ethnic differences in high cost loans and in loan performance.
 Minority homeowners, especially black homebuyers, faced higher price of mortgage credit and had worse credit market outcomes during the crisis.
 This is largely due to the fact that minority borrowers are especially vulnerable to the economic downturn.

-Jihad Dagher, Ning Fu 26 June 2012
+Jihad Dagher, Ning Fu, Tuesday, June 26, 2012

 Ever since the recent mortgage crisis, calls for tighter regulation on lenders have been widespread.
 But would stricter supervision and regulation of lenders have been any use during the frenzied optimism of a boom?
 This column argues that it might.
 It shows that lending by the loosely regulated non-bank companies was associated with higher foreclosure during the housing downturn when compared with lending by the more tightly regulated banks.